Cadasta/cadasta-docs/en/03-projects.md

 When you create members of your project, you must assign them permissions.
 These permissions will define user accesses and privileges for that project.
 Currently, there are five user roles, each with their own set of privileges:

-* **Administrator**.
-The Administrator can create new projects within an organization and manage user roles and access.
-This role has full permissions regarding accessing and editing data in the project.

 * **Project Manager**.
 The Project Manager works within an organization on a specific project.
 This role can also access and edit all data within the project, including adding new users and setting access rights.

 * **Data Collector**.
 The Data Collector primarily works in the field with communities to collect data using Field Papers, Mobile Applications, or by directly entering data into the platform.
-The Data Collector can add data to a project, but cannot edit existing data.
+The Data Collector can add data to a project, as well as edit and delete it.

 * **Project User**.
 The Project User can view all data within the project, even if it is set to private.
 The Project User does not have the ability to add or edit data.